YEAR OF CALL: 2012

 - County of Carleton Law Association

 Prior to joining the firm, Amanda served as a law clerk for the Honourable Justice Donald Rennie at the Federal Court.
-In her spare time, she enjoys trivia and theatre, and has appeared for the past four years in the Great Canadian Theatre Company’s Annual Lawyer Play.
+In her spare time, she enjoys trivia and theatre, and has appeared for the past several years in the Great Canadian Theatre Company’s Annual Lawyer Play.